 Megan Lambert joined the ACLU of Oklahoma as a Gallogly Legal Fellow in 2017.
 During her time at the ACLU of Oklahoma, she has worked to vindicate the free speech rights of Oklahomans, end solitary confinement and the criminalization of poverty, and advance the rights of womxm and mothers.

-Megan is a native Oklahoman and a graduate of the University of Oklahoma where she received degrees in Political Science, Economics, and English Literature, with honors.
-Megan received her Juris Doctorate from the University of Oklahoma College of Law where she served as a Dean's Leadership Fellow and the University of Oklahoma Chapter Founder and President of the American Constitutional Society.
+Megan is a native Oklahoman and a graduate of the University of Oklahoma where she received degree in Political Science, Economics, and English Literature, with honors.
+Megan received her Juris Doctorate from the University of Oklahoma College of Law, where she served as a Dean's Leadership Fellow and the University of Oklahoma Chapter Founder and President of the American Constitutional Society.

 In her free time, Megan sits on the Steering Committee for the National Lawyers Guild Oklahoma Chapter, volunteers as a Legal Observer for folks advancing human rights and exercising their First Amendment right to protest, and serves as a member of the Young Alumni Advisory Board to the University of Oklahoma College of Law's International Business and Human Rights Center, an academic think tank for the advancement of human rights in international business operations.
 She also enjoys Oklahoma Shakespeare, local live music, and hiking with her two adorable pups, Mars and Maddie.